Convergence of the Probabilistic Interpretation of Modulus: Background and examples

-\end{proof} Note that in general the optimal pmf's $\mu^*$ for (\ref{eq:prob-dual}) are not unique, even though the extremal density $\rho^*$ is.
-When $\Ga$ is minimal, uniqueness of $\mu^*$ does hold.
-This fact can be deduced from \cite[Theorem 3.5 and Section 5]{apc:jan2016}, however, it is not explicitly formulated there, so we summarize it here, for clarity. \begin{prop} Let $G=(V,E, \sigma)$ be a finite graph with edge-weights $\si\in\R^E_{>0}$, and let $\Gamma$ be a finite (non-empty) family of paths in $G$.
-If $\tilde{\Gamma}\subset\Ga$ is a minimal subfamily for $\Ga$, then there is a unique probability mass function (or pmf) $\mu^*$ supported on $\tilde{\Gamma}$ so that for all $e \in E$
+\end{proof} As mentioned above, the optimal pmf's $\mu^*$ for (\ref{eq:prob-dual}) are in general not unique, even though the extremal density $\rho^*$ is.
+When $\Ga$ is itself minimal, then the optimal $\mu^*$ does become unique.
+This fact can be deduced from \cite[Theorem 3.5 and Section 5]{apc:jan2016}, however, it is not explicitly formulated there, so we summarize it here, for clarity, and give a proof using the pmf's directly instead of Lagrange multipliers.
+We also expanded this result for our current purposes. \begin{prop} Let $G=(V,E, \sigma)$ be a finite graph with edge-weights $\si\in\R^E_{>0}$, and let $\Gamma$ be a finite (non-empty) family of paths in $G$.
+Suppose $\tilde{\Gamma}\subset\Ga$ is a minimal subfamily for $\Ga$, then there is a unique pmf $\mu^*\in\cP(\tilde{\Gamma})$ such that \bi \item[(a)] $\mu^*$ is optimal for $\Mod_{2,\si}(\Ga)$, and \item[(b)] $\mu^*$ is strictly supported on $\tilde{\Ga}$, i.e., $\mu^*(\ga)>0$ if and only if $\ga\in\tilde\Gamma$. \ei \end{prop} \begin{proof} Let $\cM$ be the set of pmf's in $\cP(\tilde{\Ga})$ that satisfy (a) and (b).

-where $\rho^*$ is the extremal density for $\Mod_{2,\si}(\Gamma)$. \end{prop} \begin{proof} Equation (\ref{ExpectedEdgeUse}) holds for any optimal pmf, as we saw in (\ref{eq:exp-edge-use-rho-star}).
-Therefore, it is enough to show that there is a unique optimal pmf $\mu^*$ supported on $\tilde{\Ga}$.
-One way to see this is to use Theorem 3.5 (ii) of \cite{apc:jan2016}, which shows that if $\tilde{\Ga}$ is a minimal subfamily of $\Ga$, then there is a unique set of Lagrange multipliers $\la^*$ that are optimal for the dual problem to modulus, so that $\tilde{\Ga}=\{\ga\in\Ga: \la^*(\ga)>0\}$.
-The minimization on the right hand-side of (\ref{eq:prob-interp-p}) is derived from the Lagrangian dual problem for modulus by normalizing the Lagrangian multipliers $\la$ so as to have total sum $\one^T\la$ equal to $1$.
-Therefore, the optimal pmf $\mu^*$ for $\tilde{\Ga}$ is obtained by dividing $\la^*$ by $\one^T\la^*$, and is therefore also unique.